AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 4. Processes entering the critical section cannot assume anything about the mutual timing (planning).
    - This rule is a bit harder to explain, but essentially it means that the decision what process will enter the critical section is not relying on, and won't change if an interruption and replaying occurs.
    - The most vulnerable for this problem is interruption at the begging, when a process is being assigned a ticket, but the corresponding value choosing has been already set to True.
 In this case, other process must wait for the process to finish the assignment of the ticket.
 No process can execute the critical section if any from the other process is having the ticket assigned.
+---
+## Conclusion
+The Bakery algorithm is a correct solution to mutual exclusion problem for multiple number of process.
+It fulfills all four necessary conditions of correct implementation.